NALTP/Rules/README.md

     - (c) Cap differential against common opponents;
     - (d) Total cap differential;
     - (e) Total caps scored;
     - (f) A 5-minute OFM round-robin tournament with one player from each team.
-The player must be eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup), and the captain will be allowed to choose the player.
+The player must be rostered on the team, and the captain will be allowed to choose the player.
   - (4) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset for the remaining teams.

 #### Section C - Rounds